zohayb23/pvtr-github-repo-action/README.md

 **A:** There are several common reasons:

-1. **Missing permissions**: Ensure your workflow includes `security-events: write` permission
+1. **Missing permissions**: Ensure your workflow includes `security-events: write` permission.
+Organization-level settings may also restrict security event uploads.
-2. **Empty SARIF file**: GitHub Code Scanning requires at least one result in the SARIF file.
-If all controls pass, the file may be empty and won't upload
 3. **Invalid SARIF format**: The action validates the SARIF file before upload.
-Check the workflow logs for validation messages
+Check the workflow logs for any errors produced by the plugin
-4. **Workflow permissions**: Organization-level settings may restrict security event uploads.
-Check your organization's security settings

-The action will log warnings if the SARIF file cannot be uploaded, and the upload step uses `continue-on-error: true` to prevent workflow failures.

-### Q: I chose to upload the SARIF file, but I don't see any results on the security tab.
-Why?

-**A:** Double check that the run completed successfully — because of the reliance on API calls to collect data, it occasionally encounters an error and needs to be re-run.
-Alternatively, you may not have the correct permissions on the repository to view the security alerts — or there may be an issue with your API token.
+5. **Plugin crash:** Because of the reliance on API calls to collect data, the plugin occasionally encounters an error and needs to be re-run
+6. **User Permissions: If you are not authorized to view the security tab, it may have uploaded without your knowlege.

 ### Q: What if I get permission errors when accessing files?